 - If unable to read on date assigned, obtain a substitute and inform the parish office of the change.

 - Lectionary readings are taken from the NRSV translation.
-Text Week links to each reading, and a free NRSV is available at http://bible.oremus.org/.
+A free NRSV is available at http://bible.oremus.org/.

 - Read the passage aloud multiple times, perhaps in front of others.